MazinIsmail/SpringBootMVC/SpringBootMVC/ReadMe.txt

 http://localhost:8080/getAllInvalidDataByFileName - (Request Body: <File Name> (Including extension)) - Get all the invalid data by filename from the database. http://localhost:8080/getAllCountDeal - Get all count deal from the database.

-To know the entity and Database structure, check package: com.springboot.mvc.entity
+To know the entity and database structure, check package: com.springboot.mvc.entity

 Note: For performance optimization Java 8's native mapping feature has been used to map file to objects, regx expression is not been used as it is less efficient.